ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R23]**	Commercial Counterparties MUST use the BPI APIs to transact on a commercial State Object.

-An ability of a Requester to request products, services or assets, in other words commercial State Objects, through an instance of the Baseline Protocol's APIs does not necessarily imply the ability to provide products, services and assets through an instance of the Baseline Protocol APIs and vice versa.
+An ability of a Requester to request products, services, or assets, in other words, commercial State Objects, through an instance of the Baseline Protocol's APIs do not necessarily imply the ability to provide products, services, and assets through an instance of the Baseline Protocol APIs and vice versa.

-It is important for commercial counterparties to know the level of conformity other commercial counterparties have with the Baseline Protocol Standard.
+Commercial counterparties need to know the level of conformity other commercial counterparties have with the Baseline Protocol Standard.

 **[R24]**	Commercial Counterparties MUST publish their level of conformity (self-declaration or certification) with the Baseline Protocol standard in a publicly accessible manner.